Sabotage on the Balkan Stream: A deep dive into the foiled pipeline attack in Serbia

 The geopolitical signal: Why rule out Ukraine?

-President Vučić’s decision to publicly announce that there was "no Ukrainian trace" was the most analyzed aspect of the event.
-In a climate where any act of sabotage against Russian-linked infrastructure is often reflexively associated with the conflict in Ukraine, this statement was a deliberate act of geopolitical communication (Reuters, December 29, 2023).
+The official statement from Serbian authorities that there was "no Ukrainian trace" was the most analyzed aspect of the event.
+In the geopolitical climate of the time, this statement was a deliberate act of communication.

 Several strategic calculations were likely at play.
 First, it was a move to de-escalate.
-By preemptively clearing Ukraine, Serbia avoided inflaming tensions and sidestepped pressure to take a harder stance against Kyiv, with whom it maintains diplomatic relations despite not joining Western sanctions against Russia.
+By preemptively clearing Ukraine, Serbia avoided inflaming tensions and sidestepped pressure to take a harder stance against Kyiv, with whom it maintains diplomatic relations.
 Second, it asserted Serbian sovereignty over the investigation, signaling to all parties that Belgrade controls the narrative on its own soil.
 Finally, it leaves the question of the perpetrators' identity unanswered, creating ambiguity that may be politically useful.
 Without a named culprit, there is no obligation for a specific diplomatic or military response, allowing the Serbian government to manage the situation internally.

 How to protect yourself: Lessons from the pipeline